-Prior to teaching at Lewis & Clark, Professor Kaplan was an Associate Professor of Legal Skills at Brooklyn Law School.
-She was also the Deputy Director of the national Innocence Project, an organization that represents prison inmates in their efforts to obtain DNA testing to prove their innocence, and co-founded the New England Innocence Project.
+Prior to teaching at Lewis & Clark, Kaplan was an Associate Professor of Legal Skills at Brooklyn Law School.
+She was also the Deputy Director of the national Innocence Project and co-founded the New England Innocence Project.
 She was an associate at Testa, Hurwitz and Thibeault in Boston and served as a law clerk to the Honorable Judge Joseph E. Irenas of the U.S. District Court for the District of New Jersey.

 - Oregon’s Death Penalty: The Practical Reality, 17 Lewis & Clark L. Rev. 1 (Spring 2013).

 - Disabled and Disserved: The Right to Counsel for Mentally Disabled Aliens in Removal Proceedings, 26 Geo.
 Immigr.
 L.J.
 523 (Spring 2012).